Yerba mate tea has all of the vitamins necessary to sustain life.

 Theobromine (C7H8N4O2) is found in chocolate and tea.
 It’s a bitter alkaloid (naturally occurring chemical compounds that that contain mostly basic nitrogen atoms).
 This is another reason why Yerba Mate can be bitter for some people!
 Yerba Mate is among the eight plants that contain the most theobromine, including tea.
 Theobromine is honestly one of the most amazing xanthines I have ever encountered.
 It’s a vasilodator, which means that it widens blood vessels, and therefore is good for high blood pressure.
 It’s a heart stimulator, a diuretic (like tea and coffee, cleans you out), reduces coughing, and, according to espacenet (which contains over 70 million patented documents), uses of theobromine in possible cancer prevent have already been patented!

 In addition to all of this, theobromine is also a product of human metabolism of caffeine, but unlike caffeine, it isn’t as addictive, and stimulates the heart more.
-It also may be a compound that contributes to chocolate being considered an aphrodosiac!
-Next time you’re getting ready to end a hot date, whip out a gourd, bombilla, and brew up some Mate to end the night right!
+It also may be a compound that contributes to chocolate being considered an aphrodisiac!
+Next time you’re getting ready to end a hot date, whip out a gourd, bombilla, and brew up some mate to end the night right!

 Mate and Theophylline